Tufts University: Archives, libraries, and museums

 Completed in 1908, Tufts' first library building, Eaton Memorial Library (now Eaton Hall), was made possible with a donation from Andrew Carnegie.
 Carnegie's wife requested that the building be named after a Tufts graduate, Reverend Charles Eaton, who had presided over her wedding.
 The building received an extension in 1950 with the construction of the War Memorial Library in honor of the Tufts alumni who served in World War II.
 By 1965 the collection outgrew the building and was moved to a new library named Wessell Library.
 Additionally, the demand for more square footage prompted the expansion of Wessell.
 In 1995, with the addition of 80,000 sqft, the library was renamed Tisch Library.

 Today the Tufts University Library System contains over three million volumes.
 The main library, Tisch Library, holds about 2.7 million volumes, with other holdings dispersed at subject libraries including the Hirsh Health Sciences Library on the Boston campus, the Edwin Ginn Library at the Fletcher School, and Webster Family Library at the Cummings School of Veterinary Medicine on the Grafton campus.
 Students have access to the academic libraries of institutions in the Boston Consortium.
 Tufts is also a member of SHARES, which allows students to have library access in participating members such as Brown, Columbia, Cornell, Caltech, Dartmouth, Johns Hopkins, Northwestern, Princeton, Stanford, UPenn and Yale.
 Furthermore, students may apply for privileges to Harvard's Library System.
 Tufts also runs the Perseus Project, a digital library project that assembles digital collections of humanities resources.

-Digital Collections and Archives (DCA) is the archives and manuscript repository of Tufts University and is open to the public.

 In addition to the Barnum Museum of Natural History, Tufts had established a permanent art collection which includes a wide range of art from antiquity to the present.
 The Collection comprises 2,000 works from ancient Mediterranean and pre-Hispanic cultures to modern and contemporary painting, sculpture, and photography.
 Notable highlights in the permanent collection include works by John Singer Sargent, Albrecht Dürer, Isamu Noguchi, Auguste Rodin, Andy Warhol, Milton Resnick, Salvador Dalí, and Pablo Picasso among others.
 Exhibitions of the collection rotate annually in the Aidekman Arts Center.

 Student life

 Student body

-According to the Princeton Review the undergraduate student body is ethnically and socioeconomically diverse.
+According to the Princeton Review, the undergraduate student body is ethnically and socioeconomically diverse.
 The Advocate ranks Tufts as one of the top 20 gay-friendly campuses.
 Of those accepted for admission to the undergraduate Class of 2019, 27 percent are Asian, Hispanic, African American, or two or more races.
 There were 145 international students and 6 DACA students Of domestic students admitted, some 31 percent self-identified as one or more races other than Caucasian, including Asian Americans, African Americans, Hispanic Americans and Native Americans.
 International students make up 15 percent of the undergraduate student population.
 Students come from all 50 states and represent 71 countries.
 The top 10 countries represented are China, Greece, Hong Kong, India, Turkey, Singapore, Canada, South Korea, the United Kingdom, and Vietnam.